Mobile Icon

 ABOUT WEWORK

 WeWork was founded in 2010 with the vision to create environments where people and companies come together and do their best work.
-Since opening our first location in New York City, we’ve grown into a global flexible space provider committed to delivering technology-driven flexible solutions, inspiring spaces, and unmatched community experiences.
-Today, we’re constantly reimagining how the workplace can help everyone — from freelancers to Fortune 500s — be more motivated, productive and connected.
-We are driven by the goal to empower tomorrow’s world at work.
+Since opening our first location in New York City, we’ve grown into a global flexible space provider committed to delivering technology-driven flexible solutions, thoughtfully designed spaces, in-building amenities and hospitality and an exceptional member experience.
+Today, we’re constantly reimagining how the workplace can help everyone.
+From intimate private offices to expansive full floors, we support modern businesses to do their best work, from global enterprises, small businesses, and entrepreneurs.

 We recognize that, as a global company, we have a responsibility to look after and protect the wellbeing and safety of those who work with us and for us.
 We continuously seek ways to empower our employees to support and connect with local communities, driving positive impact and change to improve the lives of our members, employees and those individuals involved in our wider operations.
 We are committed to working together effectively and being present for and supportive of each other: this commitment extends to our employees, our members, our suppliers and the communities in which we operate.